Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 <a id="file-example"></a>
 ##### Example

 This example creates a `File` class using the host macros of XS in C. This is a low-level technique that provides the most flexibility.
-Most projects do not create classes directly using XS in C, but instead use the [`@` syntax extension](#syntax-extension) to declare classes because it is simpler.
+Most projects do not create classes directly using XS in C, but instead use the [`@` syntax extension](#syntax-extension) or [`Native` API](#native) to declare classes because it is simpler.

 This code uses the `File` class from JavaScript to open and close a file: